tahini salad dressing in glass bowl with lemon slices and salad near it.

 Disclaimer: This post contains an affiliate link.
 As a Bookshop.org affiliate, I earn from qualifying purchases.

-In the past, I have had issues with buying a can of sesame paste.
-The consistency was too grainy.
+Previously, I had bought cans of sesame paste and found the consistency was too grainy.
 I found a jar instead at an Asian supermarket.
 Not only does it taste better, but it is easier to store and also lasts longer if you only use it occasionally.
 By the way, I love Michael Solomonov’s recipes for tahini sauce and hummus in his cookbook Zahav.

 This dressing is a nice alternative to bottled dressing.
 These premade salad dressings are often too high in added sugars, sodium, plus preservatives.
 This tahini-lemon flavored dressing goes well with leaf lettuce, spinach, kale, spring mix, and romaine salads.